Life-threatening emergencies on the river:

 All users of recreational craft need to be aware they may come across some commercial vessels operating at higher speed – this is only permitted for certain ‘authorised vessels’ which have a special Certificate of Compliance enabling them to operate at higher speed in two specific ‘High Speed Craft Zones’ between Margaretness and Wandsworth Bridge.

 Put simply, a small boat used only for your own personal recreation or leisure use does not normally need a specific licence to navigate on the tidal Thames.
-If you are in any doubt about your craft, please contact us for guidance.
+If you are in any doubt about your craft, please contact us for guidance by using the form at the bottom of this page.

 Yes.
 The Thames is a challenging and busy river.
 It can be harsh and unforgiving.
 Everyone on small recreational boats and craft should wear a lifejacket at all times.
-See: Detailed advice on lifejackets is available here.
+Detailed advice on lifejackets is available from the RNLI.

 The tidal Thames is a very challenging and potentially hazardous river.
 It is not suitable for a novice.
 If you are new to boating or inexperienced with your craft, you should first go on a suitable course, for example one run by the RYA.
 More details at www.rya.org.uk